 The Belarusian President’s biggest fears : democracy and women

 This year, I spent quite a lot of time keeping up with presidential elections in Poland, Belarus, and more recently, in Myanmar and Tanzania, all of which have been described as being flawed.
 Watching the protests and fight of Belarusians for a fair election reminded me of a VICE documentary I watched back in 2017.
 That video was called “Europe’s last dictatorship”, and exposed how President Alexander Lukashenko utilises internet surveillance and censorship to control the state (VICE, 2017).
 The video was filmed after the last Belarusian elections in 2015, after Lukashenko won the elections with a supermajority, and marked 22 years in power.
 He is therefore, the only president to have ruled Belarus.
 It was interesting to remember that video and see how little things had changed in Belarus.
 Back then, Lukashenko was already infamously coined as “Europe’s last dictator”, and the 2020 elections reinforced that title.
-Seeing the outcome of these elections, the protests and outrage that it caused, put international spotlight on Belarus and undermined the entire democratic and political system of the country For this review, I want to explore the elections in Belarus, the opposition of Svetlana Tikhanoskaya, power dynamics and the resistance to women becoming political figures. .
+Seeing the outcome of those elections, the protests and outrage that it caused, put international spotlight on Belarus and undermined the entire democratic and political system of the country.
+For this review, I want to explore the elections in Belarus, the opposition of Svetlana Tikhanoskaya, power dynamics and the resistance to women becoming political figures. .

 Whilst VICE may not be the most academic source, their reports and videos often expose the political events from the perception of the people.
-I turned to VICE as I felt they showed raw images that news outlets in a state would avoid sharing.
+I turned to VICE as I felt that they showed raw images that news outlets in a state would avoid sharing.
 Belarus has a history with flawed elections and authoritarianism, and the people can no longer stand it.
 In 2010, Belarusians protested against their authoritarian government after another flawed election.
 10 years later, in 2020, the same flawed elections are occurring and peaceful pro-democracy protests are turning into violent ones.
 The secret KGB Belarusian police still operates during the protests, leading to thousands of arrests.
 Lukashenko is censoring information by shutting down the internet in the country, and has invited Russian military tanks to inflict fear and intimidation (Hume, 2020).
 Russia’s interference has been received badly in Belarus, its presence during political unrest can be interpreted as an attempt to gain control over the state, as for Russia, it is about geopolitics and obtaining control of post-soviet states.
-Lukashenko’s pro-Russian rhetoric has challenged Belarusian’s rights to self-determination, which has been a contributing factor to the demand of Lukashenko’s resignation.
+Lukashenko’s pro-Russian rhetoric has challenged the Belarusians rights to self-determination, which has been a contributing factor to the demand of Lukashenko’s resignation.

 But what about opposition leaders?
 What about other political parties in Belarus?
 Party politics is not as important as the leader itself in Belarus, or the political ideology expressed by that leader.
 Belaya Rusis, Lukashenko’s party was founded in 2007, is a centrist political party.
 The greatest symbol and figure of opposition in this election was Svetlana Tikhanoskaya, who led the Belarusian Democracy movement.
 Whilst Lukashenko claims to have won the election by over 80%, hidden data from the elections reveal that Tikhanoskaya won (Provost, Torrisi and Snip, 2020).
 Therefore, Lukashenko is wrongfully prolonging his presidency, which undermines the entire nature of democracy.
 Since then, many opposition leaders have been threatened into exile, or forcibly displaced, which is what happened to Tikhanoskaya.
-She has had to flee for Lithuania and has been branded an enemy of the state, under the pretense of threatening Belarusian national security and attempting to seize power (ibid).
+She has had to flee to Lithuania and has been branded an enemy of the state, under the pretense of threatening Belarusian national security and attempting to seize power (ibid).

 Through thorough research, I kept asking myself the same questions.
 How is Lukashenko still in power?
 Why was there such a resistance to Svetlana Tikhanovskaya?
 Why does he perceive her as a threat to his power?
 Using Foucauldian notions of power, we can understand the politics of power, power dynamics and Lukashenko’s tenacious desire to remain in power.
 Foucault argues that power is relational.
 It is ubiquitous and cannot be possessed, just enforced (Foucault, 2000).
 In this case, Lukashenko is the figure exercising his power on the media, police forces and Belarusian population.